 Businesses will continue leveraging new technologies, for example, machine learning and artificial intelligence, to better plan for attacks.
 Apart from that, they will put in place policies that spell out the various things to be done after a security breach.

 With the increasing adoption of advanced security analytics, there will be a need to keep embracing the automation of artificial intelligence.
 This way, companies will increase the effectiveness of security teams while enabling them to respond to issues quickly.
 Also, worth noting is artificial intelligence will help information technology departments to assess risks and model possible threats.

-As we go into the future, there is a guarantee for impressive advancements in technology.
+As we go into the future, there is a guarantee for impressive advancements in technology as well as arrival of new measures to improve cybersecurity.
 However, as the developments come in, emerging cyber threats will too.
 As such, it is essential for information technology team leaders to ensure that they are always conversant with the latest security developments.
 Apart from updating their knowledge, they should consider partnering with reliable security partners to secure their systems effectively.